acuity-network/index.acuity.network/content/docs/getting-started/quick-start.md

 template = "docs/page.html"

 [extra]
-lead = "One page summary of how to start a new AdiDoks project." toc = true top = false
+lead = "One page summary of how to index and query a Polkadot, Kusama, Westend or Rococo full node." toc = true top = false
 +++

 ## Requirements

-Before using the theme, you need to install the [Zola](https://www.getzola.org/documentation/getting-started/installation/) ≥ 0.15.0.

 ## Run the Theme Directly